esl/bryan_cb_sf_2020_talk/readme.md

 ---

-# What about the database being down?
+# What about the database (or other service) being temporarily unavailable ?

-^ how can we handle intermittend database failures on the critical path?
+^ how can we handle intermittent database failures on the critical path?

 ---